-The preference of the BHS to prevent access by four-wheeled motor vehicles would be for bollards because they are the least restrictive option to legitimate users.
-They may also be used to prevent parking vehicles, which commonly obstruct access to a bridleway or byway for equestrians, particularly carriage-drivers who need greater width.

-Lockable bollards which can be lowered may benefit landholders and the emergency services where occasional authorised motor vehicle access is needed.
-Bollards obviously will not prevent access by motorcycles or quad bikes but neither will any barrier that is not an obstruction to equestrians.
-The legal users of the right of way must not be compromised to prevent illegal use.
+The preference of the BHS to prevent access by four-wheeled vehicles would be for bollards as being least restrictive to legitimate users.
+They may also be used to prevent parking vehicles, which commonly obstruct access to a bridleway or byway for equestrians, particularly carriage-drivers.
+Lockable bollards which can be lowered may benefit landowners and the emergency services where occasional motor vehicle access is desirable.
+Bollards obviously will not prevent access by motorcycles or quad bikes but neither will any gate that is usable by equestrians.

-Bollards should have smooth tops and edges and have gaps between them of no less than 1.5m on a bridleway, 1.8m on a byway (where a Traffic Regulation Order (TRO) limits use).
-On byways, the minimum gap is 3m so a gap of 1.8m is an obstruction unless authorised by the highway authority's rights of way service as necessary for the safety of users.
+Bollards should have smooth tops and edges and have gaps between them of no less than 1.5m on a bridleway, 1.8m on a byway (where a Traffic Regulation Order limits use).
+Round bollards are preferred.
+On byways, the minimum gap is 3m so a gap of 1.8m is illegal unless authorised by the highway authority's rights of way service as necessary for the safety of users.